ARGF0RCE/AI-ML-Project/README.md

 ## Introduction

 The aim of this project is to visualize and analyze the monthly peak power supply across India, both at a national and statewise level.
-The project fetches real-time data from a public API provided by the Central Electricity Authority of India and presents it in an interactive dashboard using D3.js.
-This dashboard serves as a valuable resource for stakeholders in the energy sector, researchers, and policy-makers to make informed decisions.
+The project fetches real-time data from a public API provided by the Central Electricity Authority of India and presents it in an interactive dashboard.
+The dashboard is built using React for the frontend and D3.js for data visualization.
+This serves as a valuable resource for stakeholders in the energy sector, researchers, and policy-makers to make informed decisions.

 ## Features

 - **Real-time Data Fetching**: The backend fetches the latest available data every month.
-- **Interactive Dashboard**: Utilizes D3.js for creating an interactive visualization of the data.
+- **Interactive Dashboard**: Utilizes React and D3.js for creating an interactive visualization of the data.
 - **Historical Analysis**: Allows users to view trends over different time periods.
 - **Statewise Breakdown**: Offers insights into the peak power supply situation across different states.

 ## Technologies Used

 - **Backend**: Node.js with Express
-- **Frontend**: HTML, CSS, JavaScript with D3.js for visualization
+- **Frontend**: React, HTML, CSS, JavaScript with D3.js for visualization
 - **Scheduling**: node-cron for periodic data fetching
 - **Data Source**: RESTful API from Central Electricity Authority of India